AFD-Illinois/iharm3d/README.md

 [iharm2d_v3](https://github.com/AFD-Illinois/iharm2d_v3) for a simpler version which may prove a gentler introduction.

 ## Help & Contributing
 Qustions and suggestions for the code and/or documentation are welcome.
-We recommend raising an issue [here](https://github.com/AFD-Illinois/iharm3d/issues)
+If you run into problems, have questions, or would like to see a feature, we recommend raising an issue [here](https://github.com/AFD-Illinois/iharm3d/issues).

+We welcome collaboration from anyone interested in these problems or in contributing to the code.
+Feel free to get in touch either through GitHub by opening pull requests and forks, or directly to the developers via email.